-When a Catawba student signs the housing contract and accepts a room key, the student agrees to abide by all policies and guidelines as outlined in the student handbook.
+When a Catawba student accepts a room key and moves into a room, the student agrees to abide by all policies and guidelines as outlined in the student handbook.
 Catawba College does not carry insurance on the possessions of those students living in the residence halls.
 It is suggested that those wishing to insure their goods against loss should provide coverage through their parents' homeowners policy or another private vendor.
 The College is not able to compensate students for losses incurred as a result of theft or damage.